Change of base rate margin for some exchange traded products

 Due to poor liquidity in the lending market and increased lending cost in the underlying asset Sivers Semiconductors AB, Nordea will increase the Base Rate Margin of all Bear Certificates and Mini Future Shorts.
-The Base Rate Margin of Bear Certificates with Leverage Factor -1 will increase to 51.5%, Bear Certificates with Leverage Factor -2 will increase to 102.5% and Bear Certificates with Leverage Factor -3 will increase to 153.5%.
-The Base Rate Margin of Mini Future Shorts will increase to 50%.
-The change will be in effect from May 28, 2026.
+The Base Rate Margin of Bear Certificates with Leverage Factor -1 will increase to 76,5%, Bear Certificates with Leverage Factor -2 will increase to 152,5%% and Bear Certificates with Leverage Factor -3 will increase to 228,5%%.
+The change will be in effect from June 3, 2026.
 All affected instruments can be found in below list:

 |ISIN